-We manufacture TriNav at our facility in Westminster, Colorado, and have adequate capacity to meet anticipated commercial and clinical demands through the approval of SD-101, at which point we plan to re-evaluate our manufacturing capacity.
+We manufacture TriNav at our facility in Westminster, Colorado, and have adequate capacity to meet anticipated commercial and clinical demands through 2024.
+We additionally plan to expand the facility in 2025 to meet anticipated growth in demand.
 We are continually strengthening our supply chain and are currently qualifying additional third-party suppliers for select components of TriNav.
 These alternate third-party suppliers of TriNav components are subject to qualification and approval from the FDA.